VCTLabs/software_user_manual_template/README.rst

 * Python_ - at least version 3.6
 * Tox_ - at least version 4.2
 * Graphviz_ - any recent version should work
+* make and bash - any recent versions should be fine

 .. _Python: https://docs.python.org/3.9/index.html
 .. _Tox: https://tox.wiki/en/latest/user_guide.html